 At the end of the contest, only one chef would be left standing, and all of the others would be denied the opportunity to hoist the sweet chef trophy high above the assembled residents, family members, and staff at Southampton Estates.

-“This is the tenth of these programs that we’ve held,” said Michael Smith, Director of Public Relations for ACTS.
+“This is the ,” said Michael Smith, Director of Public Relations for ACTS.
 “It’s been a phenomenal success in highlighting the talents of our culinary staffs.
 Every day we’re serving meals that rival what people would receive at 5 star restaurants.”

 Close to 100 residents and their family members bought tickets for the event which packed full the Southampton Estates auditorium.
 Everyone in attendance was given the same meals as the judges and, at the end of the contest, would vote themselves for the people’s choice winner.